 The restless action-man watchmaker of Henley-on-Thames ventures even further beneath the waves here, with a fresh new take on a collection named after the 1930s aircraft company, Supermarine, whose 1930s’ Type 300 waterplane won the Schneider Cup and paved the way for the Spitfire.

 In fact, Bremont evolved its seminal pilot-watch DNA with 500m-water-resistance and high-luminescence just a few years into Bremont’s lifespan, before upping its sub-aquatic game to a whopping 2,000 metres down in 2013, even inviting the interest of commercial ‘saturation’ divers.
 If the bends aren’t going to get you light-headed, then the toothsome claret of this year’s bezel re-design certainly will.
+Buy Now:

 Rolex Sea-Dweller Deepsea